Jayantth/Grunt-file/README.md

 - Website Optimization

 ## Review
-> Every project is reviewed by udacity professional and if any changes has to made, download the project and make commits.
+> Every project is reviewed by udacity professional and if any changes has to made, dplease let me know.Thanks :)

 ## AUTHOR
 ### JAYANTTH GANESH M S